ylee457/flim-api/README.md

 # Introduction
 This project demonstrates the use of RESTFUL API with JSON in Rails.
+It also shows how to use pagination and sorting for the API.
 It is written in Rails 5 with Ruby 2.4.
-This project also uses RVM's .ruby-gemset and .ruby-version files to set up the environment so it will not conflict with other existing projects in the system.
+This project also uses RVM .ruby-gemset and .ruby-version files to set up the environment so it will not conflict with other existing projects in the system.

 Here is a simple step to install Ruby using RVM:
 _rvm install ruby-2.4.0_